Set up a data warehouse

 In this guide, we will use BigQuery as an example.

 Step 2.
-Setup BigQuery (5-10 mins)
+Set up BigQuery (5-10 mins)

-Starting with BigQuery is easy:
+Getting started with BigQuery is easy:

 - Go to the BigQuery console.